by Martin Kölling, 2015.

 "kiloanni ago" - but we are sure this will happen soon.

-In a 2014 nature communications paper, Grant
+In a 2014 nature communications paper, Grant et al.

-et al. used "cy" not for centiyears (= 3.65 days)
+used "cy" not for centiyears (= 3.65 days) which

-about conventions... so - logically, millennium
+conventions... so - logically, millennium should

-we are... ?? where were we ??
+are... ?? where were we ??

 Confused